 The Hofmobiliendepot has an extensive collection of Biedermeier furniture, and more can be seen in the Museum für Angewandte Kunst (MAK).
-Ferdinand Georg Waldmüller's Biedermeier paintings hang in the Wien Museum and Oberes Belvedere and one of the few uniformly Biedermeier houses is the Geymüllerschlössel.
+Ferdinand Georg Waldmüller's Biedermeier paintings hang in the Oberes Belvedere and one of the few uniformly Biedermeier houses is the Geymüllerschlössel.

 Taking a tram ride around the Ringstrasse provides a quick lesson in neoclassicism.
 High Renaissance can be seen in von Hansen's Palais Epstein, Gottfried Semper's Naturhistorisches Museum and von Hasenauer's Kunsthistorisches Museum Vienna.

 Von Hansen also designed the Ring's Parlament, one of the last major Greek Revival works built in Europe.
 Von Ferstel's Votivkirche is a classic example of neo-Gothic, but the showiest building on the Ring, with its dripping spires and spun-sugar facades, is von Schmidt's unmissable Rathaus in Flemish-Gothic.
 The most notable neo-baroque example is van der Nüll's Staatsoper, though it's also worth having a look at Semper's Burgtheater.